 - Math High School credits: If you have high school math credits that exempt you from Calculus I, then you must obtain written certification from the Math

 Department, and have that sent to the economics department (send to ly38).
 Note that if you have been waived out of Calculus-I but not given college credit for your calculus course, then you must replace the 3 credits with an additional course.
 The Economics Department accepts any economics, math or statistics elective course at the 2000 level or higher, Calculus II, Calculus IV and any computer science course as a replacement for Calculus I.

 - Course Sequencing: We do not count credits from courses that were taken prior to the completion of the course pre-requisites.
-All course pre-requisites are posted in the bulletin, on the Department website and on the Registrar’s Directory of classes If you have taken a course prior to, or concurrently with its pre-requisites, then you will be required to take at least one additional course in economics, and you should contact Laura Yan (ly38) ASAP to discuss what additional course (or courses) will be required.
+All course pre-requisites are posted in the bulletin, on the Department website and on the Directory of Classes.
+If you have taken a course prior to, or concurrently with its pre-requisites, then you will be required to take at least one additional course in economics, and you should contact Laura Yan (ly38) ASAP to discuss what additional course (or courses) will be required.

 The earlier that you find any of these issues, the easier it is to take care of them.
 All majors and concentrators should fill out the checklist for their program.
 Students who have any questions or concerns about the fulfillment of his or her program, are advised to email (firstname.lastname@example.org), or speak in person with econ-advising.
 The Department will not give graduation clearance to any student who has not satisfied the major or concentration requirements due to any potential problems caused by the above points.